-A student assigned to an alternative site due to a Type I or Type II infraction of the Student Code of Conduct may appeal placement to the Office of Parent and Student Engagement.
+A student assigned to an alternative site due to a Type I infraction of the Student Code of Conduct may appeal placement to the Office of Parent and Student Engagement.
 The alternative placement will remain in effect until a ruling is made on the status of appeal.
 Parents/Legal guardians may pursue an appeal of either action by:

-- Using the form on the following page or requesting a form from Innovative Pathways; - Completing the form with all information pertinent to the infraction; - Returning the form to the Innovative Pathways Program, 1927 Cass Avenue, St. Louis, Missouri within ten (10) school days from the date on the appeal form.

-Appeals should be restricted to statements of fact directly pertaining to the infraction that resulted in imposition of the long-term suspension or the alternative placement assignment.
+- Using the form on the following page or requesting a form from the Office of Parent and Student Engagement, 801 N. 11th St., St. Louis, MO 63101. - Completing the form with all information pertinent to the infraction. - Returning the form to the Office of Parent and Student Engagement within five (5) business days from the date of the long term suspension. - Appeals should be restricted to statements of fact directly pertaining to the infraction that resulted in imposition of the long-term suspension or the alternative placement assignment.
 Notification of the status of the appeal will be sent to the guardian within seven (7) school days of receipt of the written appeal.
-(See appeal form on next page).
+(See appeal form on next page). - The decision of the Office of Parent and Student Engagement shall be final and not subject to appeal.